Nicholas Pesarcik, CAS Business Manager, firstname.lastname@example.org

 * As of August 2, 2021, faculty and staff will no longer be required to obtain dean, vice president or provost approval for university-related domestic or international travel.
 All employees should continue to follow the Centers for Disease Control (CDC) guidelines and recommendations related to travel.

-* New requirement for international university travel: All university international airline travel must be booked using the Concur system and with the preferred university provider in order to maintain a university travel registry.
+* New requirement for international university travel: All university international airline travel must be booked using the Collegiate Travel Planners system.
 Read more about it here.

 - Open to Assistant, Associate, Full Professors, POPs, TAPs, and Graduate Students